Hindi Diwas 2022: Date, History, Significance and Key Facts

 Apart from India, the Hindi language is also spoken in several other countries, like Nepal, Guyana, Trinidad and Tobago, Suriname, Fiji, and Mauritius.

-Why is Hindi Diwas celebrated on 14 September?
+Hindi Diwas 2022: Why is the day celebrated on 14 September?

 After independence, the Government of India set a goal to give an idealized look to the mother tongue of the country and set a target for grammar and orthography using the Devanagari script to bring about standardization in writing.
 After this, on 14 September 1949, the Constituent Assembly adopted Hindi as the official language of India.
 Apart from this, 14 September is also the birthday of Rajendra Simha, who worked tirelessly towards making Hindi the official language of India.